FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

         (the theme's other files)

 In addition to the other elements of , content items can optionally provide information in , , , and  tags (technically these can be provided to the root  tag as well, but they are generally unused there).

+**Backwards-compatibility note**: to support easier transition for packages that predate the metadata standard, if a package contains only a single content item, that item is not required to be located in a subfolder.
+If no subfolder with the appropriate name exists, the content is assumed to be located in the top-level folder.

 ####